superDross/pdVCF/README.md

 sample.vcf
 ```
 ## Caveats
-Creating a Vcf object from a large vcf file (>250Mb) will consume considerable memory resources e.g. a 287Mb vcf file consumes 6Gb of memory.
-It is therefore advised to perform any major filtering prior to initialisation.
+Creating a Vcf object from a large vcf file will consume considerable memory resources.
+It is therefore advised to perform any major filtering prior to initialisation using a tools such as [VcfFilerPy](https://github.com/superDross/VcfFilterPy) or [SnpSift](https://github.com/pcingola/SnpSift).
 A secondary filtering stage can be performed after initialisation if complex filtering is required.

 ## To Do
 - Optimisation
-  - Construct pdVCF using NumPy instead of Pandas
   - Use pd.eval() and pd.query() to reduce memory usage

 - Functionality